 E-E-A-T and Content Authority

 Google’s E-E-A-T principles have grown more important in the AI era.
 Google now calls trust “the most important member of the E-E-A-T family”.
-Each component has a specific purpose:- Experience: Shows first-hand knowledge or practical familiarity with the topic

 - Expertise: Reveals deep understanding beyond simple research